I am able to live frugally on my meager earnings and my savings and still enjoy my hobbies of quilting and genealogy.

 Do you have a genealogist or family researcher in your family?
 You know the one; she enjoys doing creepy things like talking about death and traipsing through cemeteries.
-She gets really excited and talks on and on about the time she found the birth date for some great-great-someone or another.
+She gets really excited and talks on and on about the time she found the birth date for some great-great-someone or other.

 It is now time to get her a gift, and you need some gift ideas for your favorite genealogist or family researcher.

-Not to worry, I have listed some great gifts that your genealogist will love to get from you, and hopefully these gifts will keep her researching and out of your hair until the next gift-giving occasion.
+Not to worry, I have listed some great gifts that your genealogist will love to get from you, and hopefully, these gifts will keep her researching and out of your hair until the next gift-giving occasion.

 There are also some videos that may help explain the fascination with family history and genealogy research.